GeodeArc/GeoDots/README.md

 > [!NOTE]
 > This will only work for Arch Linux Based distros (tested Arch, CachyOS, Endeavour).
 This MAY change in the future, no guarantees though.

+> [!WARNING]
+> The notification center (swaync) recently had an update that broke its theming.
+I am currently working on a fix, for now you can downgrade the package, or live with it.

 #

 ### 🌟 INSTALLATION: